mogilvie/EncryptBundle/README.md

 # SpecShaper Encrypt Bundle

 A bundle to handle encoding and decoding of parameters using OpenSSL and Doctrine lifecycle events.

 Features include:
+- V3 is Symfony 5.4|6 PHP 8

-- Master and v2 are Symfony 5.
+- V2 is Symfony 5.
 - v1 is Symfony 3.4 and not active any more.
 - Uses OpenSSL
 - Uses Lifecycle events